Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 Foreigner’s Identity Card (TIE/NIE)

-When you arrive in Spain, you must apply for a Foreigner’s Identity Card/number (TIE/NIE) through the local Foreigner’s Office (Oficina de Extranjeros) or Police Station within 30 days.
-The NIE is needed for all financial and administrative procedures in Spain, including opening a bank account, being paid for employment, registering for social services, paying taxes, buying Spanish property, and applying for a Spanish driver’s license.
+When you arrive in Spain, you must apply for a Foreigner’s Identity Card/number (TIE/NIE) through the local Foreigner’s Office (Oficina de Extranjeros) or police within 30 days.
+The NIE is necessary for all financial and administrative procedures in Spain.
+These include opening a bank account, receiving salary, registering for social services, paying taxes, buying Spanish property, and applying for a Spanish driver’s license.

 Everyone working in Spain must register with the Spanish Social Security authorities, the General Social Security Fund (Dirección General de la Tesorería General de la Seguridad Social – TGSS).
 If you are an employee your employer will do this for you; if you are self-employed it is your responsibility.
 See their website for information on how to register, contributions and benefits.
 There are provincial offices throughout Spain.